DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/bff/apis/_index.md

 #### Remote APIs

 These APIs are deployed on a different host than the BFF, which allows them to be shared between multiple frontends or (more generally speaking) multiple clients.
-The These APIs can only be called via the BFF host acting as a proxy.
+These APIs can only be called via the BFF host acting as a proxy.

 #### Local APIs